ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 - an identifier
 - a set of input parameters
 - a set of output fields
-- a type of action, for example, text-to-image, video-to-text
+- a category of action, for example, "text to image", "video to text"

 AI action types could be designed, for example, to generate alternative text based on an image, translate a selected passage of text, or generate a video clip based on a description provided in the field.
 By defining AI action types, developers can create a wide range of functionalities that can be deployed within the application.